mozilla/activate.mozilla.community/README.md

 ## How to add or update content

-All content can be edited using just [Markdown](https://en.wikipedia.org/wiki/Markdown) files.
+All content can be edited using [Markdown](https://en.wikipedia.org/wiki/Markdown) files.

 * Front page (in English) can be modified editing [index.md](/_includes/index.md).
 * Pages can be added/edited from the [_pages](/_pages) folder, including subfolders for localized content (front page included).
-* Translations are managed through [Pontoon](https://pontoon.mozilla.org/projects/activate-mozilla/)
+* Some parts are used multiple times and therefore are in a separate file, please also check the subfolders in [_includes](/_includes) for translations.
+* General parts of the website such as the menu are configured in [_data/l10n](_data/l10n).
+Please translate those strings there as well.

 Each page has a top section with some variables: